 However, I can say this – I believe I have a renewed focus and purpose for my 50’s and beyond – to make sure that my children and those around me have fantastic childhoods with even more ropes to hold onto than I have had.
 I believe I was able to do that for my kids as they have grown up.
 I want to make sure that they continue to build more memories and more ropes to hold onto.

 I have been blessed with the memories I have had.
 My childhood is precious to me.
-I will take time to reflect, look through photo albums, and I will always continue to tell stories.
-Stories keep the memories and my childhood alive, and allows me to adjust my grip and hang onto the ropes a little longer.
+I will continue to take time to reflect, look through photo albums, and I will always continue to tell stories.
+Stories keep the memories and my childhood alive.
+Telling stories also allows me to adjust my grip and hang onto the ropes a little longer.

 Douglas MacArthur said, “You are as young as you think, as old as your doubt; as young as your self-confidence, as old as your fear; as young as your hope, as old as your despair.”

 I mentioned Glenn Frey earlier.
-While all these thoughts of parade balloons and childhood memories slipping away were already in my head, his passing spurred me on to share these thoughts.
+While all these thoughts of parade balloons and childhood memories are in my head, and as I try and adjust my grip on these ropes, it is his passing that spurred me on to share these thoughts.
 I’d like to end with one of my favorite songs of his from 1975.